-Informing policing policy through scholarship
+Informing policy through scholarship

 Areas of expertise